 Some feature engineering steps include polynomial feature processing, mean encoding, and synthetic minority oversampling.

 Given the nonlinear nature of loan defaults, tree-based models were naturally the strongest performers, but non-tree based models such as deep forward neural nets and highly regularized regressions greatly improved performance when added in a multi-layered ensemble.
 The ensemble was optimized using Bayesian-optimized hyperparameter tuning.

-In an F1-optimized model (minimizing the harmonic mean of recall and precision), an F1-score of 0.75 is obtained, and an AUC-ROC of 0.85 is achieved.
-Using a Kolmogorov-Smirnov test to test for similarity of distributions of the predictions and the real-world results, Jumpstart’s Model v1.0 obtains a p-value of 0.2249 was obtained, indicating that the two independent samples are likely drawn from the same continuous distributions.
+Jumpstart’s Model v1.0 obtains an F1-score of 0.75 (recall: 0.79), and an AUC-ROC of 0.85.
+Using a Kolmogorov-Smirnov test to test for similarity of distributions of the predictions and the real-world results, Jumpstart’s Model v1.0 obtains a p-value of 0.2249, indicating that the two independent samples are likely drawn from the same continuous distributions.
 The following table shows the output dataframe from the Jumpstart algorithm.